Nguyen-Hoa/feature-vis/literature/Understanding_NN.md

 Where $$\eta$$ is the step size and $$r_{\theta}()$$ is an operator that maps $$x$$ to a slightly regularized version of itself.

+Since $$x \in \reals^{H x W x C}$$ and we know the neural network is differentiable with respect to the input, solving the objective function is a matter of obtaining the output of specific neurons in a neural network.
+The challenge lies in obtaining useful results, which involves finding a way to make them more user friendly.

 ## Regularization

 Regularization is defined as the process of adding information in order to solve an ill-posed problem or to prevent overfitting.
 In the context of neuron visualization, where images are often too noisy for visual interpretation, the addition of a regularizing term leads to a more interpretable image.
-The follow is a list of regularizers the authors found, when used in combination, to yield exceptional results.
+The follow is a list of regularizers the authors found, that when used in combination yields exceptional results.

 ### L2 Decay